Mon to Fri:

 Next, grab some towels and spread them on the floor where the water has flown out of the bowl.
 You may have to change them several times to collect the water.

-Once the toilet stops overflowing and the towels absorb most of the water, remove them and clean the floor with a disinfectant floor cleaner.
+Once the toilet stops overflowing and the towels absorb most of the water, please remove them and clean the floor with a disinfectant floor cleaner.
 Allowing the water to sit for too long or delaying cleaning the floor can cause the leftover moisture to seep into the floor and damage it.
 Moreover, it can spread harmful bacteria and germs.

 Maintenance Is The Key, Get In Touch With An Expert Plumber